 “Man, I would never miss a training session.
 Never!”

-Lamar Gant originally used a deadlift routine based on one his weight lifting coach Bill Stiff had gotten from an old professional strongman named Harold Ansorge from Grand Rapids, Michigan.
+Lamar Gant initially used a training routine based on one that his weightlifting coach Bill Stiff had gotten from an old professional strongman named Harold Ansorge from Grand Rapids, Michigan.

 - Week 1: 5 sets of 8 deadlifts with 350 pounds.